 Lower Back Pain

-There are so many possible reasons that you have lower back pain that it’s best not to try self-diagnosis.
-Even if you believe you pulled your back helping a friend move last weekend or while picking up your toddler, you can’t be sure what’s causing the pain.
-Let an experienced NJ pain management doctor take a look and do a few imaging tests.
-With the right guidance, your recovery will go smoothly with no lasting side effects.
+There are so many possible reasons you have lower back pain that it’s best not to try self-diagnosis.
+Even if you believe you pulled your back helping a friend move last weekend or while picking up your toddler, you can’t be sure what’s causing the sharp pain in the lower back.
+Instead, let an experienced NJ pain management doctor take a look and do a few imaging tests.
+With the proper guidance, your recovery will go smoothly with no lasting side effects.
 Call today for an appointment.

 Lower back pain is one of the most common ailments in America today.
 More than 80 percent of adults experience lower back pain at some point in their lives.
 If you’re experiencing back pain right now, you don’t have to suffer when you have so many options for lower back pain relief in northern New Jersey at Redefine Healthcare’s pain management clinic.

 While the level of discomfort from lower back pain varies widely, the Centers for Disease Control and Prevention (CDC) estimates that severe low back pain forces between six and 10 percent of workers to either change professions or stop working altogether.

 Early diagnosis and treatment enable you to overcome this potentially debilitating sharp pain in the lower back.
 So seek an accurate diagnosis and effective treatment to continue working and playing as you’ve done before.

 Back pain, like most pain, is divided into two separate categories: